Chop, chop 'til he's dead

-- Dead Man Writing: Jewel Mayhew leaves Willis the reporter with a letter to be opened after her death.
-Jewel has a stroke and dies after hearing about Miriam and Drew, whereupon Willis opens the letter and finds out that Jewel killed her husband, Miriam saw it, and Miriam's been blackmailing Jewel for years.
+- Dead Man Writing: Jewel Mayhew leaves Wills the reporter with a letter to be opened after her death.
+Jewel has a stroke and dies after hearing about Miriam and Drew, whereupon Wills opens the letter and finds out that Jewel killed her husband, Miriam saw it, and Miriam's been blackmailing Jewel for years.

 - Death by Irony: While Miriam and Drew engage in a little Evil Gloating about their plan to have Charlotte institutionalized, Drew states that she'll "let out a scream so loud, they'll never let her out!"
 Then Miriam lets out a blood-curdling scream as they are killed by a falling urn that Charlotte has pushed.